EllenMengqiXu/Excel_VBA/README.md

 insert sum formulas on a specific cell and set font and number format

 define path and save file as name plus date

+**Kiwi Report**

+Delete the first row

+Unwrap all active Rows

+Delete columns

+Sort worksheet baed on column B value by ascending (date from oldest to newest) order

+Filter column 12 whose value contains (6), * stands for wildcard

+Delete filtered Data

+Show data after Being Deleted

+**Date Report**

+KEEP RELEVANT COLUMNS

+CHECK WHETHER TO KEEP THE COLUMN
+* IF YES THEN SKIP TO THE NEXT COLUMN,
+* IF NO DELETE THE COLUMN

+LASTLY AN ESCAPE IN CASE THE SHEET HAS NO COLUMNS LEFT

+Insert a new column whose head called "Bike Dog" and cell formuna as K2-L2

+FILTER COLUMN 8 AS DATE OF THIS MONTH AND COLUMN 10 WHOSE VALUE IS COMFORTABLE

+SORT DATA BASED ON M COLUMN IN DESCENDING (FROM OLDEST TO NEWEST)

+SAVE FILE AS .XLS FORMAT AS CSV FORMAT CANNOT SAVE EXCEL FUNCTION

+**Pearl**

+Multiple Filters

+Filter Date Range from today(current day in excel function is TODAY(),and it is date in VBA)

+SortingAscending

+Keep Relevant Columns

+* IF YES THEN SKIP TO THE NEXT COLUMN,
+* IF NO DELETE THE COLUMN

+LASTLY AN ESCAPE IN CASE THE SHEET HAS NO COLUMNS LEFT

+SAVE FILE AS .XLS FORMAT